 Step 4: Contact affected companies (within 24 hours)

-Under federal law (Fair Credit Billing Act), your liability for unauthorized credit card charges is limited to $50 (and most issuers waive this entirely with zero-liability policies).
-For debit cards, your liability depends on how quickly you report: $0 if reported before charges occur, $50 if within 2 business days, up to $500 if within 60 days, and unlimited after 60 days.
+Call the fraud department of any company where a fraudulent account was opened.
+Under federal law (Fair Credit Billing Act), your liability for unauthorized credit card charges is limited to $50 — and most issuers have zero-liability policies.
+For debit cards, liability depends on how quickly you report: $0 if reported before charges occur, $50 within 2 business days, up to $500 within 60 days, and unlimited after 60 days.

-This is one reason we recommend using credit cards over debit cards for everyday spending: better fraud protection.
+This is one reason we recommend using credit cards over debit cards for everyday spending — significantly stronger fraud protection.

 Step 5: Dispute fraudulent accounts on your credit reports